 Electives include, but may not be limited to, courses in conflict resolution, policy and evaluation, technology for learning, and management/information systems.
 These are tailored to the student's career goals and can be taken in the Department or elsewhere in Teachers College or Columbia University.
 Electives can include transfer courses.
 Students are required to take a minimum of 6 points total at Teachers College outside of our immediate program area to satisfy the Teachers College breadth requirement.

 Final Project

 M.A.
 (Culminating Project)

+Required

-- Required - Guidelines for the M.A.
-Culminating Project are available in the Program of Study Advisement Guides (as PDF files) located on the Adult Learning and Leadership program website. - Students should meet with their advisor the semester before they plan on graduating to review the guidelines.
+Guidelines for the M.A.
+Culminating Project are available in the Program of Study Advisement Guides (as PDF files) located on the Adult Learning and Leadership program website.